Accidents can happen. But by following some simple safety measures, you can reduce the risk of an accident in your kitchen.

-Don’t position your toaster under overhanging cupboards and keep it away from anything that could catch fire, like curtains or kitchen rolls.
-Empty out crumbs and if your toast gets stuck, don’t try to get it out while it’s plugged in - especially not with a metal knife as there may be live parts.
+- empty out crumbs and toast if it gets stuck.
+But don’t try to get it out while it’s plugged in - especially not with a metal knife as there may be live parts.

 Help with heating costs

 Never use a cooker to heat a room.
 If you’re struggling to afford heating bills, make sure you’re getting your Winter Fuel Payment and Cold Weather Payments if you’re eligible.
-You may also qualify for the Warm Home Discount Scheme – contact your energy supplier for information and ask them to put you on the Priority Services Register.
+You may also qualify for the Warm Home Discount Scheme if you’re getting Guarantee Pension Credit or on a low income – see gov.uk for how to apply.
+Another option may be going onto the Priority Services Register – contact your energy supplier for information.

 How to avoid food poisoning

-Any food can contain germs that you can’t see, smell or taste.
-When you’re cooking, make sure food is cooked all the way through.
-If you use a microwave, stir or turn the food halfway through its cooking time so that it cooks evenly.
-Use refrigerated leftovers within two days and don’t reheat food more than once.
+- Make sure food is cooked all the way through.
+If you use a microwave, stir or turn the food halfway through its cooking time so it cooks evenly

 Older people are particularly vulnerable to food poisoning caused by listeria bacteria.
 This may be found in chilled foods such as: